About Dr. Rogerson

 - The American Medical Association.

 Dr. Rogerson and his wife, Cindy, have two children: Kyle and Joanna.
-Kyle is the owner and creative director of Coniferous, an industrial design firm in Seattle.
-Joanna is a certified physician assistant and has been working in Dr. Rogerson’s office for four years.
+Kyle works for Apple and lives in Miami with his wife and son.
+Joanna is a certified physician assistant and has been working in Dr. Rogerson’s office for several years.
 Cindy has been an active volunteer in the Madison community since arriving in 1976.
 She worked as the Director of Tourism and Volunteers for the Monona Terrace Community and Convention Center for three years.
-She presently helps out working part-time in Dr. Rogerson’s office.
+She presently enjoys playing golf and hanging out with her grandkids as often as she can.

-In his spare time, Dr. Rogerson enjoys tennis, boating, sailing and artwork.
-He produced the medical illustrations for his total hip and knee educational pamphlets in his office.
+In his spare time, Dr. Rogerson enjoys tennis, boating, paddle boarding, sailing and sculpture.